The Classroom Displays Starter Course

 - A PDF file of your lessons for you to keep.

 The course is ideal for people who want basic classroom displays training.
-See below if you are looking for a more advanced displays course.
+See below if you are looking for a more advanced displays course 1

 The course content for each week is:

-- An introduction to the Classroom Displays Group on Flickr and other sites you might find useful.
+- An introduction to various sites online that you might find useful.